-From this point of view, the ripening is perfect, there is a series of intense aromas, but they are perfectly integrated and are hints and do not bully.
+From this vantage point, the ripening is ideal; there is a cascade of intense aromas, but they are perfectly integrated, are hints, and do not overpower.

 No cat urine, thanks.

 On the palate, it is salty and well-shaped by citrus acidity.
-It moves straight, even if the taste expands in richness thanks to aging in wood that has enhanced the creaminess of the wine.
+It moves straight, even if the taste expands in richness thanks to the aging in wood, which has enhanced the creaminess of the wine.
 It’s not butter spread on roasted papaya, but we are close.

-Overall, it is a beautiful, stylized wine, marked by vanilla and aging, a wine that embodies the desire to produce wide-ranging wines but which requires years in the bottle to dispose of all this wood.
+Overall, it’s a beautiful, stylized wine with hints of vanilla and age.
+It’s a wine that shows the desire to make a wide range of wines, but it needs to sit in the bottle for years to get rid of all the wood.
 After 6 years, the wood is still dominant.

 26-28 euros.
 Indeed, it isn’t cheap, but it is a limited production, coming from a single cru at high altitude, and all in all, the quality justifies the price.